-Porsche reveals the Taycan, their stunning first take on an all-electric car.
+Porsche reveals the Taycan, its stunning first take on an all-electric car

-Automotive enthusiasts and journalists have longed discussed the “soul” of a car, usually tied to the behavior, sound, and performance of an internal combustion engine – the beating heart of any traditional automobile.
+Automotive enthusiasts and journalists have long discussed the “soul” of a car, usually tied to the behavior, sound, and performance of an internal combustion engine—the beating heart of any traditional automobile.

 Electric vehicles, lacking engines, have been described by some as “soulless.”

-It features the instantly recognizable sculpted front profile of a Porsche and bares more than a passing resemblance to the newest Panamera – they both have four doors after all.
+The Taycan features the instantly recognizable sculpted front profile of a Porsche and bares more than a passing resemblance to the newest Panamera—they both have four doors, after all.
 Also present is Porsche’s sloping roofline and wide rear shoulders.
 You would be able to tell it’s from Stuttgart without a single badge on the vehicle.

 Thankfully, the Taycan looks a lot like the Mission E concept.
 Porsche even carried over the cool white-rimmed wheels!